-Welcome to Africa's page.
+Welcome to Nile's page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 Teacher: Mrs Brown

 Teaching Assistant: Mrs Testa

 Meet the Teacher

 As part of Anti-Bullying Week we enjoyed Odd Socks Day.
 It was an opportunity to encourage people to express themselves and celebrate their individuality and what makes us all unique!